KOL Marketing: The Key To Success On Chinese Social Media

 #1 Blogging platforms refer to those with mainly textual and graphical content, namely Weibo, WeChat, and Zhihu.
 Contents on these platforms are mostly UGC, like testimonials and product reviews.
 The majority of KOLs operate on these types of platforms but others are steadily gaining ground.

-#2 Short videos platforms are usually for value creation and brand awareness, or product seeding.
+#2 Short video platforms are usually for value creation and brand awareness, or product seeding.
 Compared to traditional advertisements, it is a more indirect channel for raising the audience’s interest in the product.
 Businesses can create tutorials, promo-videos, or in-depth reviews on these platforms to arouse user interest and answer questions.

 Different platforms have different video length limits.
 For instance, Tiktok has a limit of 15 seconds for each video while Xiaohongshu allows up to 1 minute.
-You might wonder, why do platforms have such short limits?

 According to contentmarketing.com, 58% of smartphone users watch short videos (less than 5 mins) every day.
 China’s short video market is even more robust with 78% of all internet users watching short videos in 2019!
 Short videos are all the rage and have become an important tool to capture user attention in our increasingly fragmented lives.